Spreads/Spreads/README.md

 ## Performance

 Spreads library is optimized for performance and memory usage.
-It is many times faster than [Deedle](https://github.com/BlueMountainCapital/Deedle), does not allocate memory for intermediate calculations or windows, and provides real-time incremental calculations.
-You could run tests and [benchmarks](http://to.do) to see the exact numbers.
+It is several times faster than [Deedle](https://github.com/BlueMountainCapital/Deedle), does not allocate memory for intermediate calculations or windows, and provides real-time incremental calculations.
+You could run tests and [benchmarks](https://github.com/Spreads/Spreads/blob/master/tests/Spreads.Tests/Benchmarks.fs) to see the exact numbers.

-For regular keys - keys that have equal difference between them (e.g. seconds) - Spreads stores only the first key and the step size, reducing memory usage for `[DateTime,T]` data item by 8 bytes.
-So [DateTime,double] data item takes only 8 bytes inside Spread series instead of 16.
+For regular keys - keys that have equal difference between them (e.g. seconds) - Spreads stores only the first key and the step size, reducing memory usage for `<DateTime,T>` data item by 8 bytes.
+So `<DateTime,double>` data item takes only 8 bytes inside Spreads series instead of 16.
-The gains of this optimizations are not obvious on microbenchmarks with a single series, and one could argue that memory is cheap.
+The gains of this optimization are not obvious on microbenchmarks with a single series, and one could argue that memory is cheap.
 However, L1/L2 caches are still small, and saving 50% of memory allows to place two times more useful data in the caches and to avoid needless cache trashing.